 Topicals can also be used to cure a hangover.
 While smoking weed is certainly one way to calm a massive headache the morning after having a couple drinks too many, applying a topical to the forehead could end that headache within two hours, without the psychoactive component of a wake-and-bake session.

-Apothecanna's Relieving Creme is a moisturizing lotion that contains CBD as well as natural plant extracts such as juniper, peppermint and arnica.
-It is recommended to treat sore muscles, swollen joints and dry skin.
-Mary's Medicinals produces Transdermal Patches in several varieties, with different levels of CBD and THC in each.
-These patches work in tandem with Mary's Transdermal Gel Pens to provide relief for cannabis patients.
-Dixie's Bath Soak heals muscle tension and contains rosemary, lavender and cedarwood, and its Relief Balm can also be applied to sore muscles and joints as an anti-inflammatory agent.
+Apothecanna’s Relieving Creme is a moisturizing lotion that contains CBD as well as natural plant extracts such as juniper, peppermint and arnica.
+Mary’s Medicinals produces Transdermal Patches in several varieties, with different levels of CBD and THC in each.
+These patches work in tandem with Mary’s Transdermal Gel Pens to provide relief for cannabis consumers.
+Dixie’s Bath Soak heals muscle tension and contains rosemary, lavender and cedarwood, and its Relief Balm can also be applied to sore muscles and joints as an anti-inflammatory agent.

 Lightshade encourages both cannabis lovers and non-users alike to try topicals for themselves and witness the effects.
 Keeping a bottle of Apothecanna’s Relieving Creme in the medicine cabinet is a viable alternative to Tylenol, Aleve or any other over-the-counter pills.
 As an all-natural remedy for a broad scope of ailments, topicals could actually be a gateway or catalyst that encourages anti-cannabis naysayers to understand that marijuana isn’t just some drug for losers.
 Perhaps the green revolution should focus more so on topicals than flower, as the inarguable benefits of topicals can lead the way toward ending negative stigmas associated with cannabis.